MetalThoughts644/MetalThoughts644.github.io/_recipes/fruitjam.md

 title: Fruit Jam
 original_title:
 category: Condiment
 description: Jam made with any type of fruit.
-Berries require some apple as well.
+note: Berries require some apple as well, add depending on desired consistency.
 image:
 size:
 time: